The used water that goes down toilets, sinks and drains and into the sewerage system. Also known as sewage. About 99% of it is water.

 Recycling water isn't new.
 Nature recycles water over and over again.
 We use technology to speed this process up.
 Find out how it’s done, how recycled water can be used and where we do it in Greater Sydney.

 Recycled water is water that's been used before.

 Did you know that all theis all that we have?

 It's continually moving through the natural water cycle.

-Recycled water is a valuable resource and it's important we use, re-use and conserve it wisely.
+Recycled water is a valuable resource.
+It's important we use, reuse and conserve it wisely.

 Recycled water has been through several treatment steps.
 The number and treatment steps used depends on how the water will be used.

 We treat recycled water to meet the .
 To make sure it's safe to use, we monitor and test the water regularly.

 Reducing and reusing water is a great way to make sure we have enough, and help care for the environment.

 Recycling water means we have another water source to rely on in case of drought and for a growing population.